theboxer/markdown-editor/core/components/markdowneditor/docs/systemsettings.md

 }]
 ```

 A list of profiles that users can select from in the Cropper window.
+The first item in the list is the default for image uploads.
 Each profile is a JSON object with following properties:

 - **name** (required) - Name of the profile, shows in the Profile select box in Cropper window.
 - **ratio** (optional) - Ratio of the cropper box, won't allow user to crop image in different ratio.
 Example: `16/9`